Graphs is a tool for viewing statistics on sales and impressions of your products.

 Basic graph settings

-- Filters: select products with specific characteristics:
+- Filters.
+Sales statistics of products with specific characteristics:

 - categories: category sales statistics.